Pretendian: Related terms

-The "Alleged Pretendians List"
+"Alleged Pretendians List"

 In January 2021, Navajo journalist Jacqueline Keeler began investigating the problem of settler self-indigenization in academia.
-Working with other Natives in tribal enrollment departments, genealogists and historians, she began following up on the names many had been hearing for years in tribal circles were not actually Native, asking about current community connections as well as researching family histories "as far back as the 1600s" to see if they had any ancestors who were Native or had ever lived in a tribal community.
+Working with other Natives in tribal enrollment departments, genealogists and historians, she began following up on the names many had been hearing for years in tribal circles that were not actually Native, asking about current community connections as well as researching family histories "as far back as the 1600s" to see if they had any ancestors who were Native or had ever lived in a tribal community.
 This research resulted in the creation of the "Alleged Pretendians List" of about 200 public figures in academia and entertainment, which Keeler self-published as a Google spreadsheet in 2021.

-Artist Nadema Agard, who is named on the Alleged Pretendians List, has criticized Keeler for allegedly conducting a 'witch hunt".
+Artist Nadema Agard, who is named on the Alleged Pretendians List, has criticized Keeler for allegedly conducting a "witch hunt".
 However, Native leaders interviewed by Voice of America, such as Chief Ben Barnes of the Shawnee Tribe, have said that Keeler has strong support in Native circles.
 Academic Dina Gilio-Whitaker, who reviewed Keeler's documentation on Sacheen Littlefeather before it was published, found Keeler's research to be sound.
 Keeler has stressed that the Alleged Pretendians List does not include private citizens who are "merely wannabes", but only those public figures who are monetizing and profiting from their claims to tribal identity and who claim to speak for Native American tribes.
 She has said that the list is the product of decades of Native peoples' efforts at accountability.

 Academic Kim TallBear writes that the Alleged Pretendians List documents the fact that the overwhelming majority of those who benefit financially from pretendianism are white, and that these false claims relate to white supremacy and Indigenous erasure.
 Tallbear stresses that pretendians are in no way the same as disconnected and reconnecting descendants who have real heritage, such as victims of government programs that scooped Indigenous children from their families.